-The Special Education & Student Services Department provides a wide range of services for students in the district including support services in general education and special education services.
+The Office of Student Support Services provides a wide range of services for students in the district including support services in general education and special education services.

-Visit our Special Education & Student Services webpage for more detailed information on the services offered at Bethlehem Central.
+Visit our Student Support Services webpage for more detailed information on the services offered at Bethlehem Central.

 Elementary School Counselors

 Elementary school counselors facilitate classroom lessons that focus on:

 - identifying and effectively responding to threatening/bullying behaviors.